topasio/checkmk-tools/README.md

 - For an explanation of the configuration parameters, please see https://github.com/juanluisbaptiste/docker-postfix

 # Linux Agent Deployment
-- You can deploy the agents directly from the web interface i. e. https://YOURHOST:8080/cmk/check_mk/agents/check-mk-agent_2.2.0p22-1_all.deb
+- You can download the agent installer directly from the web interface i. e. https://YOURHOST:8080/cmk/check_mk/agents/check-mk-agent_2.2.0p22-1_all.deb
-- Modify the ansible script with the latest version `ansible-checkmk.yml`
+- Modify the ansible script `ansible-checkmk.yml` with the latest version
-- Run the ansible script ``ansible-playbook -i hosts install-checkmk.yml -K``
+- Run the ansible script `ansible-playbook -i hosts install-checkmk.yml -K`
 - Configure in cmk `Add rule: Checkmk Agent installation auditing` to ensure all agents have same version as the management site

 # Updates